 We have limited operational, administrative and financial resources, which may be inadequate to sustain the growth we want to achieve.
-As our audience and their Internet use increase, as the demands of our audience and the needs of our customers change and as the volume of online advertising and e-commerce activities increases, we will need to increase our investment in our network infrastructure, facilities and other areas of operations.
+As our audience and their Internet use increase, as the demands of our audience and the needs of our customers change and as the volume of online advertising, short messaging and e-commerce activities increases, we will need to increase our investment in our network infrastructure, facilities and other areas of operations.
 If we are unable to manage our growth and expansion effectively, the quality of our services could deteriorate and our business may suffer.
 Our future success will depend on, among other things, our ability to:

-- adapt our services and maintain and improve the quality of our services; - · continue training, motivating and retaining our existing employees and attracting and integrating new employees; and - · developing and improving our operational, financial, accounting and other internal systems and controls.
+- adapt our services and maintain and improve the quality of our services; - · protecting our website from hackers and unathorized access; - · continue training, motivating and retaining our existing employees and attracting and integrating new employees; and - · developing and improving our operational, financial, accounting and other internal systems and controls.